zMag33z/week-9-READme_Generator/README.md

 # week-9-READme_Generator
-An application the generates a READme file depending on user input.
+ An application that generates a READme file depending on user input.